Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Notion of Experiment Precision and Measures of Its Assessment

 \subsection{Li2020 Based Measure $\ell$}

-\jntodo{$n \rightarrow N$ (i.e., revert back to Tobias' notation).} \jntodo{$k \rightarrow K$ (i.e., revert back to Tobias' notation).} In~\cite{Li2020a} Li \textit{et al.} introduce another model that represents subjective responses generation process.
-To make the discussion more comprehensible, let us refer to the model introduced in~\cite{Li2020a} as the Li2020 model.
+In~\cite{Li2020simple} Li \textit{et al.} introduce another model that represents subjective responses generation process.
+To make the discussion more comprehensible, let us refer to the model introduced in~\cite{Li2020simple} as the Li2020 model.
 The Li2020 model has three parameters.
-The three parameters correspond to: (i) true quality $\psi$ (conceptually similar to GSD's $\psi$), (ii) subject bias $\Delta$ (representing a systematic shift in one subject responses, relative to the opinion of all the other subjects) and (iii) subject inconsistency $\upsilon$ (representing a random error).
+The three parameters correspond to: (i) true quality $\psi$ (conceptually similar to GSD's $\psi$), (ii) subject bias $\Delta$ (representing a systematic shift in the responses of a single subject, relative to the opinion of all the other subjects) and (iii) subject inconsistency $\upsilon$ (representing a random error).
 Although on the surface, the GSD and Li2020 models look similar, their internal structures differ significantly.
 For one thing, the Li2020 model uses an underlying continuous normal distribution (that is mapped to a discrete domain to reflect actually observed responses), whereas the GSD does not.\footnote{Readers interested in learning more about the differences between the GSD and Li2020 models are encouraged to take a look at~\cite{Nawala2022}.}

 As mentioned, one of Li2020 model's parameters relates to subject inconsistency (the $\upsilon$ parameter).
 Intuitively, subject inconsistency must be related to experiment precision.
-Thus, we use this parameter to assess experiment precision.
-Since subject inconsistency is estimated on the per subject basis, we get as many estimated subject inconsistencies $\hat{\upsilon}$, as there are subjects taking part in a subjective experiment of interest.
-Now, to arrive at the $\ell$ measure, we compute the average estimated $\upsilon$.
-Assuming that $N$ subjects take part in the experiment analysed, we can find the value of the $\ell$ measure as follows
+Thus, we use this parameter to assess experiment precision.\footnote{Readers interested in learning about our motivation for choosing the subject inconsistency parameter $\upsilon$ as a basis of the precision measure $\ell$ are referred to Appendix~\ref{app:justification} (cf. the Supplemental material).} Since subject inconsistency is estimated on the per subject basis, we get as many estimated subject inconsistencies $\hat{\upsilon}$, as there are subjects taking part in a subjective experiment.
+Now, to arrive at the measure $\ell$, we compute the average estimated $\upsilon$.
+Assuming that $N$ subjects take part in the experiment, we can find the value of the measure $\ell$ as follows.

 where $\hat{\upsilon}_i$ is the estimated subject inconsistency $\upsilon$ for the $i$-th subject.